olcf/olcf-user-docs/software/containers_on_frontier.rst

 .. warning::

-   The modules should be loaded only for running.
-They should not be loaded during container build due to environment variables it sets that interfere with the build process.
+   The modules should be loaded only for running, such as in an interactive or batch job.
+They should not be loaded before ``apptainer build`` due to environment variables it sets that interfere with the build process.
 If you load the modules and try to do an ``apptainer build``, you might encounter an error like
    ::